 Lets me just say that healthy eating in college is ridiculously hard.
 There’s zero time to finish all your reading, let alone cook a well-balanced meal!
 Grocery shopping is key to success, but how do you know what to buy without going way over budget?!
-First, check out my post on healthy eating in college, and then read on for my healthy, affordable grocery list!
+You need this healthy college grocery list to help you make smart choices.

-Don’t overbuy, and don’t fret about having the perfect list.
-Don’t stress too much about making sure everything is organic and eco-friendly and clean and pesticide free and all those other confusing (not to mention debatable!) concerns.
+First, let go of the idea of having the perfect list.
+Don’t stress too much about making sure everything is organic and eco-friendly and clean and pesticide free and all those other confusing (and expensive) concerns.

-Don’t beat yourself up over buying prepackaged food–sometimes it’s necessary with a college schedule!
+Don’t beat yourself up over buying prepackaged food.
+Sometimes it’s necessary with a college schedule!
 Most of all, be kind with yourself.
 Don’t freak out if you eat something “bad,” it’s not a big deal.
 Health is 100% about balance.

 Remember the food pyramid that was forced on you in grade school?
 Think of that now, it’s actually super important when considering your grocery list.
 Here are the groups you need to keep in mind when shopping: